FurongHuang/spectrallda-tensorspark/README.md

 val als = new ALS(
   dimK = value,
   thirdOrderMoments = value,        // k-by-(k*k) matrix for the unfolded 3rd-order symmetric tensor
-  maxIterations = value             // optional, default: 200
+  maxIterations = value,            // optional, default: 500
+  tol = value,                      // optional, default: 1e-6
 )

 // We run ALS to find the best approximating sum of rank-1 tensors such that